GoogleCloudPlatform/cloud-opensource-python/README.rst

 Set up credentials
 ------------------

-- Create new service account key (**do this on the workstation**)
+- Create new service account key

-1. in chrome browser, navigate to pantheon/
+1. In your browser, navigate to Cloud Console

 2. menu > IAM & admin > Service accounts